OberstKrueger/www-oberstkrueger-com/appendices/books-i-have-read/index.md

 - Munroe, Randall - What if?: Serious Scientific Answers to Absurd Hypothetical Questions
 - Singer, P.W. - LikeWar: The Weaponization of Social Media
 - Tyson, Neil deGrasse - Death by Blackhole: And Other Cosmic Quandaries
+- Tyson, Neil deGrasse - Letters from an Astrophysicist
 - Tyson, Neil deGrasse - Space Chronicles: Facing the Ultimate Frontier
 - Tyson, Neil deGrasse - The Pluto Files: The Rise and Fall of America's Favorite Planet